toss/es-git/docs/ko/reference/classes/Tag.md

 > **targetType**(): `null` \| [`ObjectType`](../enumerations/ObjectType.md)

-Get the ObjectType of the tagged object of a tag
+Get the ObjectType of the tagged object of a tag.

 #### 반환 형식: